giacomosepe/giac-congo-theme/content/_index.md

 ---

 {{< button href="/connect-now/" target="_self" >}}
-Book a call
+Book a call with Giacomo
 {{< /button >}}

+### Leveraging product positioning and copywriting to boost sales, and automation to drive profits

-### Prospects need help in selecting the right solution for their goals.
-They have too much information and too many options
+Prospects of most industries need help in selecting the right solution for their goals.
+They have too much information and too many options.
+They drown in information and get confused about what to do.
+Most likely they won't do anything, research say.

 According to a research from April Dunford, 50% of sales are lost not to competitors but to **no action** from the prospect due to info orverload - _"not knowing what to do, they do nothing"_.